rahimshahid/healthapp-softec/README.md

 # healthapp-softec
-This application was developed in a 36 Hours continuous Code Marathon during SOFTEC 2018.
+This application was developed in a 36 Hours code marathon during SOFTEC 2018.

 # Features
 Automatic monitoring of your physical activity like running, walking, calories burned throughout the day and some nice analytics.